tylerlwsmith/vite-with-flask-backend/README.md

 Vite's development server will build & serve all requested files within the `assets` directory, even if they are not included in the `build.rollupOptions.input` array in `vite.config.js`.
 If input files are not included as input assets in Vite's config file, they won't get built when running `npm run build`, and therefore won't be available in production.

-You must ensure that any asset that is referenced in a template is included in Vite's input asset array in prior to building the production assets.
+Ensure that any asset that is referenced in a template is also included in Vite's input asset array in prior to building the production assets.

 ### The manifest file is publicly viewable in production